neclepsio/hugo-scroll-with-blog/README.md

 # Hugo Scroll With Blog!

-A [Hugo](https://gohugo.io/)-theme for both a pretty, quick and simple single-page and a blog.
+A [Hugo](https://gohugo.io/) theme for both a pretty, quick and simple single-page and a blog.

 ## Credits